June Activities – What’s on Your Needles?

 People are keeping busy!
 Check back periodically to see what Guild members are up to this month.
 Items may be in progress, as long as you have worked on it in June.
 Projects will be added as they are received.
 Anything received after July 1st will be posted in July’s Virtual Show and Share.

 Show and Share is currently a virtual activity.
 To participate, send your photos and descriptions to Kerry Nare – either via email or text message (Kerry’s direct email address and phone number can be found in the Guild Directory.)
 Images files should be as large as possible for clarity (ideally greater than 500 kb please.)
 Include a description of your project, pattern and designer name, yarn used, how you came to knit your project, and any other information you wish viewers to know.

 Alternatively (or in addition ) – share your project on Ravelry!
-We have a Ravelry Group, and in Sydnie Wauson’s first presentation of the year she showed us how to Share Projects in Ravelry, in her first Ravelry Tip.
-You can also find her tip posted by Sydnie on the Guild’s Ravelry page.
+We have a Ravelry Group.
+In Sydnie Wauson’s first presentation of the year she showed us how to Share Projects in Ravelry and in her first Ravelry Tip.
+You can also find this tip posted by Sydnie on the Guild’s Ravelry page.

 — Kerry Nare, webmaster webmaster@SanDiegoKnitters.com

 Read about the projects first, then scroll down to below all the descriptions for the gallery.
 As usual, click on the gallery photos to enlarge and for a slide show.
 Project descriptions are in the knitter’s own words (for the most part) – please contact the knitter for additional details!